 Leisure activities: I love reading, and right now, Dag Solstad is a personal favourite.
 In addition, I play golf.
 My handicap is identical to that of my twin brother, so it seems there is a genetic limitation!

-Exactly how will Statoil become an active contributor championing the fulfilment of the Paris Climate Agreement?
+How will Equinor become an active contributor championing the fulfilment of the Paris Climate Agreement?

 “Firstly, we will minimise CO2 emissions from our oil and gas business.
 Then, we will grow within renewable energy, becoming a visible champion in this area.
 Thirdly, we will change the way we manage our company.
 Furthermore, focusing on profitability, costs and investments, climate and environmental considerations will be an integral part of the way we manage our company overall.
 In brief: we will grow, reduce and change.”

-If a reduced climate footprint is so important to Statoil, why don’t you just turn off the oil wells and spend your resources on renewable energy systems?
+If a reduced climate footprint is so important to Equinor, why don’t you just turn off the oil wells and spend your resources on renewable energy systems?